 To find out more about Ergon email Charmaine Muir: firstname.lastname@example.org

 (*Ergon from the Greek for work or worker)

 Applications are now being taken for 2017/18.
 Click here for an application form.
 Applications must be submitted by 14th May 2017 to Charmaine Muir (email@example.com)

 For more details click on the image below.

-The fellowship begins the second weekend of September 2016 and will finish beginning of June 2017.
+The fellowship begins the first weekend (1st - 2nd) of September 2016 and will finish beginning of June 2017.
 The course fee of £490 (to be confirmed) will cover the costs of the 2 24-hour retreats, Sunday lunches and set books and materials.
 Some grants/subsidies may be available for those who cannot afford this amount.

 Applications will be taken in Spring 2017.
 Fellows will be selected from applicants best able to demonstrate:

 1) commitment to their work